| Hannah Tsai

 Other recommended stores

-Charlotte by ABC-MART A ladies shoe store, with various goods, a subsidiary line of famous shoe store ABC-MART ITS'DEMO A makeup shop
+Charlotte by ABC-MART A women's shoe store, with various goods, a subsidiary line of famous shoe store ABC-MART

 How to get to Central Park?

-Turn left as soon as you arrive at the corner.
+Turn left at the corner.

-Turn around and you will see Central Park.
+Turn around, and you will see Central Park.

 3. Underground Street: Mori no Chikagai